jgibson517/jackpg/content/projects.md

 ### [civiclens](https://github.com/uchicago-capp-30320/CivicLens)

-Django application to promote accessible access to public comments on federal legislation.
-Built in colloboration with peers from the University of Chicago for James Turk's Software Engineering for Civic Tech [course](https://capp30320.jpt.sh/).
+Django application to promote access to and analyis of public comments on federal legislation.
+Features data pipelines to automatically collect comments from GSA along with natural langauge processsing to analyze sentiment and themes of public comments.
+Built in collaboration with peers from the University of Chicago for James Turk's Software Engineering for Civic Tech [course](https://capp30320.jpt.sh/).

 *Currently a public archive and not under active development.*